 Create Public Folder in Exchange Server 2010

-If you are still using Exchange Server 2010, then you may need to follow a different path to create the public folder.
+If you are still using Exchange Server 2010, you may need to follow a different path to create the public folder.
 Follow the upcoming steps –

 - Start the Exchange Management Console.